Zer0fluX/WinJS-Win8.1-App/README.md

 Run the Windows app:

-1. Set the AWDemo.Windows proejct as the startup project
+1. Set the AWDemo.Windows project as the startup project
 2. Run the application with either **ctrl+F5** or **F5**

 Run the Windows Phone app:

-1. Set the AWDemo.WindowsPhone proejct as the startup project
+1. Set the AWDemo.WindowsPhone project as the startup project
 2. Run the application with either **ctrl+F5** or **F5**